Parodper/libed2k/README.md

 Kademlia
 --------
 Library supports Kademlia2 eMule protocol.
-Version of client is KADEMLIA_VERSION5_48a to aboid obfuscation requirement.
+Version of client is KADEMLIA_VERSION5_48a to avoid obfuscation requirement.
 Features:
 - search for sources
 - search for keywords